Thursday, April 20th, 2023, 1130-1840

 15.5 miles, elevation 6000′

-We said our goodbyes to Mac, Leah and Sky and then met another Hayduke hiker, Emily.
+We said goodbye to Mac, Leah and Sky and then met another Hayduke hiker, Emily.
 She’d gotten off trail at the Grand Canyon due to the extreme conditions (snow and runoff) while her partner Grant continued on.
 They’d started the trail in early March and braved the toughest conditions.
-While waiting for Grant to finish, she’d rented a van and was traveling back to some of the places with her dad.
+While waiting for Grant to finish, she’d rented a van and was traveling back to some of the places along the route with her dad.
 They’d graciously offered to support other hikers and drive us back to our departure point.
-Perfect!

 The canyon was ok, nothing spectacular like the ones before but at least we had it to ourselves.
 There were many junipers and even some ponderosas as we climbed higher.
 We made a simple camp under some junipers, kicking the cow pies away.
 It was a pretty easy day, just nice to be outside.